Icinga/icinga2/doc/11-cli-commands.md

 > **Note**
 >
 > Remote connections verify the server certificate and hostname using the local
-> Icinga PKI.
-The client certificate, private key, and CA certificate default to
+> Icinga PKI CA certificate by default.
+Use `--ca` to override the CA path.
+A
-> the standard paths below `DataDir/certs`.
-Use `--cert`, `--key`, and `--ca` to
+> client certificate is optional; pass `--cert` and `--key` when the remote API
-> override them.
-By default, the hostname in `--connect` is also used to verify
+> requires one.
+By default, the hostname in `--connect` is also used to verify the
-> the server certificate.
-Use `--cn` when the connection hostname differs from
+> server certificate.
+Use `--cn` when the connection hostname differs from the
-> the Icinga PKI common name.
+> Icinga PKI common name.
 >
 > Runtime modifications are not validated and might cause the Icinga 2
 > daemon to crash or behave in an unexpected way.
 Use these runtime changes